Dana van Dreven

 Dana van Dreven (born 8 July 1974), also known as DJ Lady Dana, is a Dutch hardstyle and previously gabber DJ and producer.

 Van Dreven was born in Amsterdam.
 She started playing gabber in 1993 and though it was never her intention to become a DJ, she did, and is now the most popular female DJ on the Dutch hard dance scene.
+For a long time, she was the only female DJ at hard dance events.
 She achieved the highest ranking spot as a hard dance DJ in the British Mixmag top 100, which she first entered at number fifty-five.

 She suffered a hiatus starting in 2010, after a series of medical conditions: she was first diagnosed with burnout after a series of anxiety episodes.
 After a year of recovery, she was discovered with a melanoma and had her lymph glands removed.
 After the operation, she had pain in her shoulder, as a result of a pinched nerve, and she was diagnosed with nerve damage, causing a constant pulsating pain in her left arm.
 After two and a half years, she returned to the last Thunderdome festival, where she performed a set using mostly one arm.